 Intermedia Group has the following staff opening:

-- INTERMEDIA GROUP is currently staffing for a Senior Acquisition Program Analyst to work within the SAF/AQQ – Global Reach Programs at the Pentagon.
-This teams serves as the focal point within the HAF for Global Reach matters associated with integrated product life cycle management and facilitates Global Reach stakeholder collaboration in addressing lifecycle issues.
+candidate will work for the Information Dominance Programs Directorate which directs, plans, and programs for development, procurement, and product support of information dominance programs.
+This person serves as the focal point within the HAF for information dominance matters associated with integrated product life cycle management and facilitates information dominance stakeholder collaboration in addressing lifecycle issues.

-- Supporting Headquarters Air Force (HAF) budget preparation and defense, SAE oversight and decision-making activities, PEO program execution and oversight efforts of aircraft platforms, and may be required to independently:
+- Supporting Headquarters Air Force (HAF) budget preparation and defense, SAE oversight and decision-making activities, PEO program execution and oversight efforts of aircraft platforms

 - Maintaining and analyzing planning, scheduling, and management data.

-- Researching and analyzing program trends, identifying issues, and recommending solutions.
+- Researching and analyzing program trends, identify issues, and recommend solutions.

 - Making recommendations on the allocation of funding, establishment of program goals, objectives, and schedules, and the formulation of program direction.